CNSLabs/agreements-data-standard/README.md

 ### 5. Template

-The complete template structure combines all components into a single JSON document:
+The complete template structure combines all components into a single JSON document.
+The newest version wraps the components inside an `agreement` object with an optional `params` section for initial values:

-**Schema Definition:**
+**Schema Definition for Original Format:**

 ```json
 {